 You may be wondering what parts of Iceland we recommend in winter since we don’t recommend the Ring Road and the Highland roads are all closed.
 Don’t worry!
 There are many parts of Iceland you can visit safely in Winter.

 The best part of Iceland to visit in the winter is definitely Reykjavík and Southern Iceland.
 The southern part of Iceland is kept temperate, even during the winter, by the warm waters from the Gulf Stream.
 This is also the area of Iceland that contains most of Iceland’s best known sites such as the Golden Circle, the Blue Lagoon, several popular waterfalls, black sand beaches, and the Jökulsárlón glacier lagoon.
-The western part of Iceland, including the Snæfellsnes Peninsula and Borgarnes area, is also usually open to travelers in the winter months.
+The western part of Iceland, including the Snæfellsnes Peninsula and Borgarnes area, is also usually open to travelers throughout the winter months.
 If you have extra time, I’d plan some time there as well.

-We have put together a 5 day any season self-drive itinerary and a 7 day Iceland winter road trip itinerary that includes all the highlights of these regions and avoids spots that are closed or hard to access in the winter months.
+We have put together a 5 day any season self-drive itinerary and a 7 day Iceland winter road trip itinerary that includes all the highlights of these regions and avoids spots that are closed or harder to access in the winter months.
 We recommend these itineraries not only for the winter, but for anyone with a week or less of time in Iceland.
 We also recommend taking advantage of the winter weather and consider doing some fun winter activities, such as skiing, snowmobiling, holiday events, ice skating, or ice cave exploring.

-Of course, visiting the northern part of Iceland in the winter can also be a fantastic experience if you are looking for an alternative to the more popular southern part.
-It is an especially good choice for a second visit to Iceland.
+Of course, visiting the northern or eastern part of Iceland in the winter can also be a fantastic experience if you are looking for an alternative to the more popular southern part.
+Northern Iceland is an especially good choice for a second visit to Iceland.
 I’d fly into Akureyri and then base yourself in the north.
 You can rent a car in Akureyri although just know you may need to plan your schedule by the weather or take day trips.
 This area is a great place for winter sports, small museums, fishing villages, thermal baths, solitude, and a festive place to celebrate Christmas.
 There are several ski resorts in this area and if you are looking to ski in Iceland, this is the best place to do it.

 Are there any alternatives to driving in Iceland in Winter?